Local Lyapunov analysis via micro-ensembles: finite-time Lyapunov exponent estimation and KNN-based predictive comparison in complex-valued BAM neural networks: Conclusion

 Overall, the combination of fractional-order synchronization theory, explicit convergence-rate estimates, and trajectory-driven Lyapunov proxies bridges model-based and data-driven perspectives for complex-valued fractional-order neural networks, with relevance to secure communications and nonlinear signal processing where reliable synchronization and stability diagnostics are essential.

-\textbf{Future work.} Several directions appear promising: (i) extending the analysis to large-scale and heterogeneous BAM architectures (including network-of-networks settings) and to uncertain parameters, disturbances, and time-varying delays; (ii) developing adaptive or gain-scheduled controllers informed by online FTLE/kNN indicators to improve transient performance while maintaining theoretical guarantees; (iii) studying robustness of the micro-ensemble and kNN proxies under measurement noise and limited ensemble size, including automated selection of embedding and neighborhood parameters; and (iv) benchmarking against additional data-driven stability tools (e.g., kernel methods or Koopman-based predictors) and validating the approach on real-world signals or hardware-in-the-loop implementations. \\
+\textbf{Future work.} Several directions appear promising: (i) extending the analysis to large-scale and heterogeneous BAM architectures (including network-of-networks settings) and to uncertain parameters, disturbances, and time-varying delays; (ii) developing adaptive or gain-scheduled controllers informed by online FTLE/kNN indicators to improve transient performance while maintaining theoretical guarantees; (iii) studying robustness of the micro-ensemble and kNN proxies under measurement noise and limited ensemble size, including automated selection of embedding and neighborhood parameters; and (iv) benchmarking against additional data-driven stability tools (e.g., kernel methods or Koopman-based predictors) and validating the approach on real-world signals or hardware-in-the-loop implementations.
+The proposed framework can be extended to other fractional-order systems, including chaotic oscillators and memristive neural networks, due to its reliance on general Lyapunov-based analysis and LMI techniques.
+Such extensions may require suitable modifications to accommodate system-specific nonlinearities and will be considered in future work.